-Golahny was born in Detroit, Michigan, to Jewish immigrants Gad and Fannie Rosenbaum.
-Golahny's work betrays the concerns her parents imprinted upon her: social justice, care for the needy, and artistic and intellectual liberty.
-Her father exerted an artistic as well as humanitarian influence on her: he designed wrought-iron railings and gates for the company he founded, Liberty Ironworks, which later expanded to become Acorn Iron Works.
+Golahny was born in Detroit, Michigan, to Gad and Fannie Rosenbaum, Jewish immigrants from Eastern Europe.
+Golahny's work reflects her parents' concerns: social justice, care for the needy, and artistic and intellectual liberty.
+Her father exerted an aesthetic as well as humanitarian influence on her: he designed wrought-iron railings and gates for the company he founded, Liberty Ironworks, which later expanded to become Acorn Iron Works.
 Her mother modeled social engagement and women's empowerment: she had been active in labor unions in New York City, and in Detroit she organized Yiddish reading circles to promote literacy among women.